arangodb/arangodb/Documentation/InstallationManual/Installing.md

     brew install --HEAD arangodb

-You can unstall ArangoDB using
+You can uninstall ArangoDB using:

     brew uninstall arangodb

-However, in case you started ArangoDB using the launchctl, then you need to unload it before uninstalling the server.
+However, in case you started ArangoDB using the launchctl, then you need to unload it before uninstalling the server:

     launchctl unload ~/Library/LaunchAgents/homebrew.mxcl.arangodb.plist

-Then remove the LaunchAgent
+Then remove the LaunchAgent:

     rm ~/Library/LaunchAgents/homebrew.mxcl.arangodb.plist